BaiyangZhang/BaiyangZhang.github.io/_drafts/2025-08-29-Does-Adiabatic-Approach-Work-in-QFT.md

 If $f(t)=1$, then $\widetilde{f}(\omega _ {p})=\delta(\omega _ {p})2\pi$, and $h(\vec{p})\equiv {0}$.
 Also, if $\rho(\vec{x})=\delta(\vec{x})$, namely for point particles, then $\alpha$ blows up.
 Physically, $\alpha=\left\langle N \right\rangle$, the expected number of bare mesons.

+Next we use a different method to see if the adiabatic assumption really works.

 ## Displacement and Squeeze

+Let's use a different